public-apis/public-apis/scripts/README.md

 ## Run validations

-To run format validation on `README.md`, being in the root directory of the repository, run:
+To run format validation on the `README.md` file, being in the root directory of public-apis, run:

 ```bash
 $ python scripts/validate/format.py README.md
 ```

-To run link validation on `README.md`, being in the root directory of the repository, run:
+To run link validation on the `README.md` file, being in the root directory of public-apis, run:

 ```bash
 $ python scripts/validate/links.py README.md
 ```

 As there are many links to check, this process can take some time.
-If your goal is not to check whether the links are working, you can check only for duplicate links (zero network).
+If your goal is not to check if the links are working, you can only check for duplicate links.
 Run:

 ```bash
 $ python scripts/validate/links.py README.md -odlc